Casting with a balloon was a revelation and felt the possibilities were endless.

 The first attempt looked unintentionally like a lemon.
 However due to the familiarity I felt it was successful aiding further exploration.
 My working process was messy at first but improved.
 Different backgrounds altered the appearance of the the image.

-I wanted to create negative space as well as positive, so decided to create a bowl.
-A Balloon was covered in plaster and I made the mistake, one not allowing it to dry and two by not controlling the air when deflating.
-This resulted in an explosion of plaster.
-Undeterred by this, further thought was given to this and redone with controlled deflation.
-The broken pieces were attached whilst wet and proved to be very effective in the final outcome.
+I wanted to create negative space as well as positive, so decided on a bowl.
+A Balloon was covered in plaster and I made the mistake, one not allowing it to dry and two by not controlling the air when deflating,resulting in an explosion of plaster.
+Undeterred by this, it was redone with controlled deflation.
+The broken pieces were attached whilst wet proving effective in the final outcome.
 I am pleased with the result, but it is very fragile.
 This could be alleviated by using porcelain and then firing.

 I wasn’t sure how this would work, but the results surpassed my expectations.
 It was like opening a present, not quite sure what you would get.
 I photographed the samples, which all looked very different, but each had a quality of its own with one being almost luminescent.